csfeeser/the_dungeoneers/02 subway.md

    - **Archetype:** Criminal
    - **Spells:** **Obscure** (Create cover), **Blast** (Area magical attack).

+### **Enemies**

+1. **Dire Wolf (Reskinned)**
+   - **Why:** Reskin as "eyeless humanoid crawlers" with enhanced speed and ferocity.
+Use their quickness and vicious attacks to emulate the terrifying nature of these creatures.

+2. **Spider, Giant (Reskinned)**
+   - **Why:** Adapt as ceiling-crawling monstrosities.
+Their climbing ability and venomous attacks can simulate the danger of creatures tearing through characters with unnatural precision.

+3. **Zombie (Reskinned)**
+   - **Why:** Represent the humanoid attackers' frenzied nature.
+Their durability and relentless pursuit of prey fit the theme of these horrifying, flesh-ripping monsters.

 ### Conflicts

 1. **Secrecy vs. Exposure** *(Naomi vs. Marcus)*